-Grade 11 Physical Education and Safety/First Aid 5.0 Credits PE sports along with lifetime and leisure experiences.
+Grade 11 Physical Education and Safety/First Aid

+Physical Education is a New Jersey State requirement for graduation.
+The program is designed to provide students with opportunities for mental, physical and social growth and development through physical activities.
+Students will participate in a wide variety of team and individual sports along with lifetime and leisure experiences.
 The Physical Education portion of this course includes a variety of activities selected from among the following: football, soccer, volleyball, basketball, softball, weight training, badminton, tennis, pickleball, floor hockey, ultimate Frisbee and personal fitness/nutrition.
 Written and performance assessments are used to determine mastery in this course.